jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Service-Tree.md

 a.
 Select Existing Machine

 When selecting groups that do not support scaling policy and deploy the machine to select the groups with existing machines when creating groups, you need to add instances to the groups.
 Click **Add Instance**, select the group in the pop-up window, and add a machine to the group.
 An instance is a machine that has been associated to the corresponding service tree product line.
-The “Operation Guide - Resource Pool” will explain how to associate the JD Virtual Machine with the service tree product line.
+The "Operation Guide - Resource Pool" will explain how to associate the JD Virtual Machine with the service tree product line.

 ![Alt text](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/Operation9.png)